1. Helsinki or Tallinn by ferry from Stockholm

 Back down in the city, enjoy the wharf, both for the fish markets and the nightlife, and be sure to take the four-hour fjord boat trip.
 If you're saving up for the day you'll go on a full-blown fjord cruise up the Norwegian coast, a visit to Bergen with this excursion is the perfect taster, with stunning fjords a stone's throw from the city.

-These tips were put together by The Local's intern Jack Schofield.
+These tips were put together by The Local contributor Jack Schofield in 2016 and updated in 2017.